mashaan14/Spectral-Clustering/Refining a k-nearest neighbor graph for a computationally efficient spectral clustering/SpectralNet/README.md

 ## Running Guide
-This project is based on the oriignal SpectralNet code which can be found on:<br/>
+This project is based on the original SpectralNet code which can be found on:<br/>
 https://github.com/KlugerLab/SpectralNet

 The file \core\pairs.py sets pairs for Siamese net using the value provided in `siam_k`.
-We included a new parameter called `use_mu0` that if it was set to True it will discard the value of `siam_k` and used our method in Algorithm 1 to set pairs for Siamese net.
+We included a new parameter called `use_mu0` that if it was set to True it will discard the value of `siam_k` and used our method in Algorithm 1 to set pairs for Siamese net.<br/>
+Run the code by executing:<br/>
+`python run.py --dset=cc|Agg788|Comp399`

 ### Files that we modified from the original SpectralNet code
 - \core\pairs.py